March 26, 2020

 Lodging: Basic hotels and camping in Las Lomitas

-Still, this vast reserve (measuring 67,620 hectare / 167,093 acres) is much more than thundering waterfalls.
-As you’re walking the trails from one part of the falls to another, you have the chance to spot the park’s numerous reptile species, 80 types of mammals, more than 430 bird species – and over 500 species of butterfly!
+Still, this vast reserve (measuring 67,620 hectare / 167,093 acres) is much more than the well-known thundering waterfalls.
+As you’re walking the trails from one part of the falls to another, you have the chance to spot the park’s numerous reptile species, 80 types of mammals, more than 430 bird species, and over 500 species of butterfly!
 There are macaws, parrots, toucans and hummingbirds, black and white tegu lizards and caimans, and several species of large cats.

 Beware that mischievous coatis hang out where the tourists are!

-Closest town: Puerto Iguazú (18 kilometers / 11 miles north)
+Closest town: Puerto Iguazú (18 km north)

-How to get there: local bus
+How to get there: Local bus.

-Wildlife to see: coati, caiman, black capuchin monkeys, toucan, macaw
+Wildlife to see: Coati, caiman, black capuchin monkeys, toucan, macaw

-Best season: all year long
+Best season: All year long

-Lodging: hostels to five-star hotels, and camping (Puerto Iguazú), luxury hotel (national park)
+Lodging: Hostels to five-star hotels, and camping (Puerto Iguazú), luxury hotel (national park)

-Esteros del Iberá, the second largest wetlands in southern South America, began its life as a provincial reserve.
+Esteros del Iberá, the second-largest wetlands in southern South America, began its life as a provincial reserve.
 With the donation of a large expanse of land, it is now in the process of becoming one of Argentina’s newest national parks: Parque Nacional Iberá.

-How to get there: local bus
+How to get there: Local bus

-Wildlife to see: capybara, marsh deer, black howler monkey, caiman (two species); birds include jabirú and wattled jacana
+Wildlife to see: Capybara, marsh deer, black howler monkey, caiman (two species); birds include jabirú and wattled jacana.

-Best season: year-round, though June-September is more pleasant; October for prime birdwatching
+Best season: Year-round, though June-September is more pleasant; October for prime birdwatching.

 Lodging: The full gamut, from ecolodges to small hotels (Colonia Pellegrini and various estancias); also camping (Colonia Pellegrini)

-As the name implies, this 2,608-hectare (6,444-acre) park preserves the natural habitat of the islands in the pre-delta region of the Río Paraná before the river fans into the broad Río de la Plata upon which shores up against Buenos Aires.
+As the name implies, this 2,608-hectare (6,444-acre) park preserves the natural habitat of the islands in the pre-delta region of the Río Parana; before the river fans into the broad Río de la Plata upon which shores up against Buenos Aires.

-How to get there: taxi or remis (collective taxi)
+How to get there: Taxi or remis (collective taxi).

-Wildlife to see: abundant birdlife, including tanagers, ducks, storks and herons; caiman, capybara, nutria, Geoffrey’s cat
+Wildlife to see: Abundant birdlife, including tanagers, ducks, storks, and herons; caiman, capybara, nutria, Geoffrey’s cat

-Best season: austral spring (October-November) and fall (March-May); can be quite cold in winter
+Best season: Austral spring (October-November) and fall (March-May); can be quite cold in winter

-Nature preserves on the Andean side are full of breathtaking landscapes with wildlife.
-But if you really want to see a wide variety of fauna, both land and marine, then travel down the coast on Ruta 3.
+Nature preserves on the Andean side are full of breathtaking landscapes with wildlife, but if you really want to see a wide variety of fauna, both land, and marine, then travel down the Atlantic coast on Ruta 3.

-On the wind-swept Patagonian plains, you’ll see a whole menagerie of mammals and birds, including guanacos, maras (similar to hares), deer, rheas (an ostrich relative) and flamingos.
+On the wind-swept Patagonian plains, you’ll see a whole menagerie of mammals and birds, including guanacos, maras (similar to hares), deer, rheas (an ostrich relative), and flamingos.
 In the frigid sea are whales, elephant seals, fur seals, sea lions, penguins, dolphins, cormorants, petrels and much more.

-Now – for some of my favorite nature reserves along Argentina’s South Atlantic Coast.
-If you really want to connect with nature, you can camp.
+Now for some of my favorite nature reserves along Argentina’s South Atlantic Coast.
+If you really want to connect with nature, you can camp!
 You’ll be guaranteed mind-blowing walks on the wild side!

 From the cliffs below the village fly flocks of colorful burrowing parrots.
-In the spring and fall, you will see migrating whales and dolphins.
-In summer, sea lions loll on the long beaches.
+In the Spring and Fall, you will see migrating whales and dolphins.
+In Summer, sea lions loll on the long beaches.

 Closest town: Las Grutas

-How to get there: bus
+How to get there: Bus

-Wildlife to see: burrowing parrots, migratory shorebirds; sea lions (year-round), whales (August-October), dolphins (year-round, peak: September-November)
+Wildlife to see: Burrowing parrots, migratory shorebirds; sea lions (year-round), whales (August-October), dolphins (year-round, peak: September-November)

-Best season: spring or fall (super crowded in summer; super cold in winter with few services)
+Best season: Spring or Fall (super crowded in summer; super cold in winter with few services)

 Lodging: Hotels, hostels, apartments, camping

 The main reason people come to Puerto Madryn in Chubut Province is to see the Southern Right Whales.
 Because of Golfo Nuevo’s calm waters, mother whales come here to birth and nurse their young.

 Península Valdés, a World Heritage Site, holds many other wildlife sighting opportunities than just whales.
 As your tour cuts across the steppes, you’ll see grey fox, guanaco, Patagonian mara, puma, rhea and prairie birds.

-How to get there: local bus (Puerto Pirámides), tour (Península Valdés)
+How to get there: Local bus (Puerto Pirámides), tour (Península Valdés)

-Wildlife to see: Southern right whales (June-December), land mammals (July-October), elephant seals (August-November), coastal birds (September-January), Magellanic Penguins (November-February), sea lions (December-March), orca (February-April)
+Wildlife to see: Southern Right whales (June-December), land mammals (July-October), elephant seals (August-November), coastal birds (September-January), Magellanic Penguins (November-February), sea lions (December-March), orca (February-April)

 Best season: June-February

-Lodging: full gamut of lodging options, from camping and hostels to five-star hostels (Puerto Madryn); hotels, camping (Puerto Pirámides); estancias (Península Valdés)
+Lodging: Full gamut of lodging options, from camping and hostels to five-star hostels (Puerto Madryn); hotels, camping (Puerto Pirámides); estancias (Península Valdés)

-In Punta Tombo, you can walk amongst the penguins (please, no touching!).
-The males arrive in September, to prepare the nests for their mates’ arrivals (and careful inspection) the following month.
+In Punta Tombo, you can walk amongst the penguins, but please, no touching!
+The males arrive in September, to prepare the nests for their mates’ arrivals the following month.
 In November, the chicks hatch.
 The penguin families stick around for a few more months before heading back to sea.

-How to get there: tour from Trelew or Rawson (even though tours are also offered from Puerto Madryn – 160 kilometers / 100 miles north – it makes for a very long day)
+How to get there: Tour from Trelew or Rawson (even though tours are also offered from Puerto Madryn – 160 kilometers / 100 miles north – it makes for a very long day)

 Wildlife to see: Magellanic penguins

-Best season: September-mid-march; chicks hatch in November
+Best season: September-mid-March; chicks hatch in November

 Puerto Deseado and its Reserva Natural Ría Deseado are hidden treasures in Argentina’s Santa Cruz Province.
 This geological quirk on the South Atlantic provides habitat to the greatest biodiversity along this coast.

-Walking along the coastal road into the reserve, you arrive at La Olla, Caleta Zar, La Trampa, La Mina and Cuevas de Picinini where crested duck, Magellan Goose, Crested Tinamou, flamingos, Patagonian mara and guanaco can be observed.
+Walking along the coastal road into the reserve, you arrive at La Olla, Caleta Zar, La Trampa, La Mina and Cuevas de Picinini where crested duck, Magellan Goose, Crested Tinamou, flamingos, Patagonian mara, and guanaco can be observed.

 Another great adventure is to go to Parque Interjurisdiccional Marino Isla Pingüino, lying offshore, which is home to South America’s largest colony of Rockhopper Penguin.
-Puerto Deseado’s and the Ría’s waters are also home to sea lions, fur seals, several types of dolphins and Southern right whales.
+Puerto Deseado’s and the Ría’s waters are also home to sea lions, fur seals, several types of dolphins and Southern Right whales.

 Closest town: Puerto Deseado

-How to get there: bus; walking to reserve or tours (boating, kayaking, horseback riding) to the farthest reaches
+How to get there: Bus; walking to reserve or tours (boating, kayaking, horseback riding) to the farthest reaches.

-Wildlife to see: cormorants (five species), Magellanic and Rockhopper penguins, dolphins, whales (late winter-early spring)
+Wildlife to see: Cormorants (five species), Magellanic and Rockhopper penguins, dolphins, whales (late winter-early spring)